Ashagiri/College-Event-Management-System/README.md

-# 🎓 College-Event-Management-System
-A robust web application built using the **Django framework**, designed to streamline the organization and registration process for campus events.
+, designed to streamline the organization and registration process for campus events.

 # 🚀 Key Features
 * **Real-time Capacity Tracking:** Automatically calculates available seats to prevent over-booking.